Lake County Soil & Water Conservation District

 To protect the extraordinary natural resources of Lake County, our mission statement commits:

 “To support the people of Lake County in protecting and conserving the land and waters through professional consultation, education, and resources.”

 We welcome and encourage public participation at our monthly board meetings!
-Board meetings are held on the second Thursday of every month starting at noon.
-Board meetings are regularly held at our office in Two Harbors, but due to covid-19, board meetings will be held online via Zoom until further notice.
-Contact District Manager, Tara Solem, via email at email@example.com or by phone at (218) 834-8370 for call-in information and the meeting notice.
+Board meetings are held on the second Monday of every month starting at 10:00 AM.
+Board meetings are held at our office in Two Harbors, and Zoom links are available to anyone who cannot attend in person.
+Contact District Manager, Tara Solem, via email at email@example.com or by phone at (218) 834-8370 for Zoom/call-in information and the meeting notice.
 The link has not been posted here for security purposes.

 History of Soil & Water Conservation Districts